Diabetes Research Association of America

 After recovering from major depression as a combination result of diabetes side effects and being diagnosed with a disease, Devin then started researching alternative approaches to effective diabetes management.
 His research lead to being published in the November 1999 issue of Diabetes Interview, a leading national diabetes journal.

-Diabetes has affected 3 of 4 people in his family.
-Himself, his father and his mother who went blind from diabetes.
-She is also very close to having kidney disease which is a terrible and debilitating side effect of diabetes.
+Diabetes has affected 4 of 4 people in his family.
+Himself, his father and brother and his mother who first went blind from diabetes and then was killed by diabetes.

 Devin conducts seminars across the United States and England on how persons with diabetes can change their lives in powerful ways.
 To see more information about his other life changing seminars, please click here.
 This link will take you to his other website dedicated to helping people suffering from other life challenges.